 The tour happens daily (regardless of the weather) at 11am and 6pm and meets outside the Municipality building.

-In the old town you’ll find the Ethnographic Museum, this beautiful, beautiful building provides displays collections of artefacts with ethnographic character on the territory of Plovdiv and the region.
+In the old town, you’ll find the Ethnographic Museum, this beautiful, beautiful building provides displays collections of artefacts with the ethnographic character on the territory of Plovdiv and the region.
 As well as permanent displays there’s also specialist exhibitions featuring; national traditional costumes, textiles and carpets, musical instruments and ritual properties.

 The museum is open daily – except for Mondays.
 For more information visit the Ethnographic Museum website.

 One of the greatest things to do in Plovdiv, Bulgaria has to be a trip to the Ancient Theatre of Philipoppol.
 Situated in the old town this is one of the best preserved ancient theatres in the world.

 What I found particularly fascinating about this particular sight in Plovdiv is that it wasn’t rediscovered until the 1970’s – and subsequently reconstructed in the 1980’s.